ycode-sh/Genome-Analysis-and-Visualization-Workflow-GAVW/README.md

 Genome Analysis and Visualization Workflow Project is an ambitious endeavour to create an automated, open source, contextualized framework for a complete characterization of infectious pathogens' biology using whole genome sequencing datasets integrated with different molecular and phenotypic data.

-In line with our mission to contribute significantly to a reduced burden of infectious diseases in Africa, this project is aimed at making available to the scientific community a highly contextualized, portable, scalable, and reproducible genome analysis and visualizaation workflow incorporating carefully chosen and widely used genome analysis software and visualization tools.
+In line with our mission to contribute significantly to a reduced burden of infectious diseases in Africa, this project is aimed at making available to the scientific community a highly contextualized, portable, scalable, and reproducible genome analysis and visualization workflow incorporating carefully chosen and widely used genome analysis software and visualization tools.

 The following goals are in view:
 1. Real-time, accurate, and fast prediction of drug resistance profiles